reactjs/react.dev/beta/src/content/reference/react/Suspense.md

 <Note>

 Both deferred values and [transitions](#preventing-already-revealed-content-from-hiding) let you avoid showing Suspense fallback in favor of inline indicators.
 Transitions mark the whole update as non-urgent so they are typically used by frameworks and router libraries for navigation.
-Deferred values, on the other hand, are mostly useful in application code where you want to mark a part of UI as non-urgent, meaning that it's allowed to "lag behind" the rest of the UI.
+Deferred values, on the other hand, are mostly useful in application code where you want to mark a part of UI as non-urgent and let it "lag behind" the rest of the UI.

 </Note>